 In \RETRO, all textual data is stored and used in chunks of 64 tokens.
 When the model has generated a chunk $C_u$, it retrieves the $k$ nearest neighbors $N_{1:k}$ to that chunk, together with the chunks $F_{1:k}$ following these neighbor chunks in the retrieval data.
 It then generates the next chunk $C_{u+1}$ conditioned on the retrieved chunk pairs.
 Retrieval uses the squared L2 distance on a dense representation ($\mathit{DR}$) of chunks:

 This leaves us with

 as the retrieved neighbors that the model receives as additional context when generating the next chunk.
-The likelihood of the very first chunk does not depend on any neighbors ($\textsc{Ret}(C_1) = \emptyset$).
+The likelihood of the first chunk ($C_1$) does not depend on any neighbors; the model has access to no external context when generating that chunk.
 During training and perplexity evaluation, the retrieval process is filtered such that chunks originating from the same source document as the training sequence are never considered as neighbors.

 \paragraph{Integration of the Neighbors}

 \RETRO\ improves auto-regressive language modeling by conditioning the next token prediction on the retrieved chunks of text.
 This means that the probability of generating the next token $x_{t+1}$ depends not only on the previously generated tokens $x_{1:t}$ but also on the retrieved neighbors of the previously generated chunks, as well as their following chunks: